The canvases, the prints, all the "proper art" I´ve made doesn´t matter.

 (Please note that almost nothing is for sale as most works are part of our private collection.)
 Availability upon request.
 No commissions.
 We do not represent the artist.
 A large number of the works are continuously loaned to international museums and events.
 The collection dates back to 2004.

-All street works (Non Studio Works) are to be considered as "attributed" to.
+All non studio works are to be considered as "attributed" to.
 It means to consider as made by the one indicated especially with the strong evidence but in the absence of 100 % conclusive proof.
 Same goes for barter traded works, gifted works from the artist.
 Works left behind at sites, in friends apartments in the early years and so on.

 Valuart epsiode #4.
 Owner Peter Hvidberg.
 Episode available on Spotify.